 Motion sensors in Automated home security systems

 Motion sensor, as the name suggests, detects motion and movement in the area.
 These sensors act as your extra pair of eyes and alert you when there is movement in and around your home.
 This can be especially helpful when you’re not around the house.
 You can be immediately alerted in case of any suspicious activities and if you see a known face and want to let them in, you can immediately send a signal to let them in.

 There are various kinds of motion sensors being used, like-

 Passive Infrared (PIR) Sensors

-The most widely used sensors for home security with IoT, these sensors detect the infrared radiations that are emitted from bodies of humans and animals.
-When the temperature in the sensor’s field of view rises from room temperature to body temperature then goes back again to room temperature multiple times, the sensor is tripped.
+The most widely used sensors for home security with IoT, these sensors detect the infrared radiations that are emitted from the bodies of humans and animals.
+When the temperature in the sensor’s field of view rises from room temperature to body temperature and then goes back again to room temperature multiple times, the sensor is tripped.

 Microwave (MW) Sensors

 This sensor sends out microwave pulses that reflect back in the same phase normally but when it bounces off a moving body a phase shift occurs when it reflects.